“Not in Assisted Living (Yet): Dispatches from the Edge of Independence!

 Back at Home

 Closer to home someone in our Tuesday Night Conversation Group (otherwise known as the Secret Society of Liberal Ladies) passed around an article about The Paperclip Project and so we’ve all be wearing one attached to our collars or sleeves as a sign of our resistance against fascism.
-It’s a small acts of pushing back, and it feels empowering when you see someone else in solidarity wearing one.
+It’s a small act of pushing back, and it feels empowering when you see someone else in solidarity wearing one.
 Another member of the group hosted a happy hour to introduce us to a local democratic candidate for Mayor.
 She had a turn out of 15+ people—all from our independent living apartments—and most of us were wearing our paperclips.

 It’s a little thing—copied from what the Norwegians did during the WWII Nazi occupation to signal unity.
 Here, the only reaction so far came from a MAGA supporter who asked about the paper clip.
 When told it was a symbol of resistance against fascism, he scoffed: “You’re making a mountain out of a molehill.”
 That idiom, by the way, dates back to 1546.